 Because of their unique, sponge-like appearance, these mushrooms are quite easy to spot.
 Unlike other mushroom species, they have no gills and have visible flattened lobes with extra small pores.
-In terms of size, they typically grow anywhere from 4 inches (10cm) to 10 inches (25cm) tall and their weight can reach up to 30 lb (14kgs).
+In terms of size, they typically grow anywhere from 4 to 10 inches (10cm to 25 cm) tall, and their weight can reach up to 30 lb (14kgs).
 They are a creamy milky white or very light beige in color, especially when they are fresh.
 Once they begin to rot though, their hue becomes a darker brownish yellow and this is a sign that they are not ideal for consumption, despite not being poisonous.

 Fortunately, because of their unusual appearance, there are no poisonous mushroom species that look similar to cauliflower mushrooms.

 These mushrooms are a tad tricky to grow yourself as their spawn and substrates are not widely available and there are specific steps involved in their cultivation that cultivation companies and nurseries often do not describe.
 However, you may adopt the following typical mushroom growing process or the usual cultivation steps that apply to gourmet mushrooms:-

 - Get at least three liquid culture syringes for cauliflower mushrooms from an online store or nursery.

 - Layer your fertilized spawn into a growing tray or container using a substrate (such as sterilized rye berries) around 3 inches (7.6 cm) deep.
 Place in a warm location.
 You may optionally place a heating pad or heater close to the tray to keep the temperature warm.
 Wait for around 4 weeks for the mushrooms to germinate.